NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-References-in-Project-Files.md

 > msbuild.exe /t:restore /p:RestoreLockedMode=true
 ```

-You may also set this continional MSBuild property in your project file:
+You may also set this conditional MSBuild property in your project file:
 ```xml
 <PropertyGroup>
     <!--- ... -->